 - Surgical excision: After numbing the tumor area, the tissue that includes the tumor is removed and the wound is closed with sutures.
 If the tumor is larger in size, skin grafts will be used.
 With a cure rate in the 90th percentile, surgical excision allows an in-depth examination of the specimen to ensure the tumor has been successfully removed.

 Other surgical options include chemical peels and freezing.
 For more detailed information, contact our experienced team at Tru-Skin Dermatology for our unparalleled pain-free and effective approach to dealing with skin cancer.
-A portion of all patient visits and services is donated to The Shade Project, a skin cancer prevention nonprofit initiative started by Dr. Daniel Ladd, President of the American Osteopathic College of Dermatology (AOCD), and his wife.
+A portion of all patient visits and services is donated to The Shade Project, a skin cancer prevention nonprofit initiative started by Daniel J. Ladd, DO, President of the American Osteopathic College of Dermatology (AOCD), and his wife.
 Call us at (512) 451-0139 to book an appointment today.